charlesa101/youtube-whisper-sbert/README.md

 # Kubeflow Tribal Knowledge

 Kubeflow Tribal Knowledge is an open source machine learning model that provides answers to questions about Kubeflow.
 The answers are provided from training a Natural Language Processing (NLP) model on the transcriptions of Kubeflow community meeting recordings.
-The goal is to supplement the Kubeflow documentation with an easy way to find current information on features that are in discussion, development or have limited documentation.
+The goal is to supplement the Kubeflow documentation with an easy way to find current information on features that are in discussion, development and/or have limited documentation.

 The model is based on the implementation defined in this post,https://www.pinecone.io/learn/openai-whisper/, with some modifications for Kubeflow.
 The Kubeflow content is provided by transcribing recordings in the Kubeflow Community Youtube Channel.